smaxwellstewart/smaxwellstewart.com/plugins/web/articles/Sauce-Please.md

 ### What do you mean by an open blog?

-You as a reader, or contributor, can see, copy and submit edits to any part of my website.
+Well firstly like a normal blog it is a place to read articles that I write and occasionaly someone else writes.
+A place to that you as a reader, or contributor, can see, and submit edits to any part of my website.

+Not only that if you disagree with how the blog is run, you can create a fork of the code.

 ### Like any part??!